lucianovk/IA368II/final_project/README.md

 Additional tools:
 - RViz configuration ([`my_robot.rviz`](./final_project_ws/src/my_robot_pkg/rviz/my_robot.rviz)) for monitoring detections, topologic segments, and semantic labels.
 - Scene descriptions in [`scenes/`](./scenes/) for CoppeliaSim or RViz playback.
+- Synthetic data helpers in [`scripts/`](./scripts/) such as `capture_scene_objects.py`, which orients the robot camera toward every object that exposes a valid 3D bounding box and saves YOLO-ready image/label pairs for retraining.

 **Node deep dives**
 For implementation notes and extended explanations see: